Turmeric Cooler – The Juice That Can Save You From Buying Advil

 Actually, I wanted to make juice!

-Did you know that the inactive ingredients in different forms of Advil include artifical food coloring made from petroleum, artificial sugars, sodium benzoate, GMO’s, propylene glycol (the stuff used in anti-freeze for your car) and parabens?
+Did you know the inactive ingredients in different forms of over-the-counter medications include artificial food coloring made from petroleum, artificial sugars, sodium benzoate, GMO’s, propylene glycol and parabens?

-When I had a bad accident a couple of years ago, I did not take ibuprofen long term or any other prescribed drugs, I took turmeric extract in pill form to allow my body to heal naturally and ease the pain of my injury.
+When I had a bad accident a couple of years ago, I did not take painkillers long term, and I took turmeric in pill form to help my body to heal naturally.
 And I would not be sharing this story, unless it freaking worked!
-To this day – whenever I have an ailment – I turn to turmeric.
+To this day – whenever I have an injury – I turn to turmeric.

 IMG 7782